-Try and use the same few cash machines to draw cash, this way you're more likely to spot any fraudulent devices.
+Try to use the same few cash machines to draw cash, this way you're more likely to spot any fraudulent devices.

-If you have a mobile phone contact your bank or the police to report the situation, however do not try and remove any devices or camera's yourself.
+If you have a mobile phone contact your bank or the police to report the situation, do not try to remove any devices or camera's yourself.

 Fraudsters will often stay close by while a device is in place to keep an eye on the machine, as hidden cameras and skimming devices can be quite expensive to make.
 There have been incidents of people who attempt to remove the devices being assaulted by the fraudsters, so rather than put yourself at risk report your suspicions to the authorities.